appfirst/nagios-plugins/apache_log/readme.md

 `--apache-log-file-path` - Path to apache log file , by default `/var/log/apache2/access.log`

 `--output-log-file-path` - Path to file where urls count will be saved, by default `af_apache_visited_urls.log`

+`--tags` - Enable tags for log file, should be in format like :AF_TAG_NAME: